kuzzleio/kuzzle-device-manager/doc/1/guides/sensors/index.md

 ## Attach to multiple tenant

-Multiple differents Sensors can also be attached to multiple defferents tenant by using the [device-manager/sensor:attach](/kuzzle-iot-platform/device-manager/1/controllers/sensor/mattach-tenant) API action.
+Multiple different Sensors can also be attached to multiple defferents tenant by using the [device-manager/sensor:mAttach](/kuzzle-iot-platform/device-manager/1/controllers/sensor/mAttach) API action.

+The format used can be either __CSV__ in the form of a string in the format "tenantId,sensorId,mysensorId" or __JSON__ in the form of an array of objects.

-When attached, all sensors documents are copied inside the `sensors` collections of all differents tenant index.
+When attached, all sensors documents are copied inside the `sensors` collections of all different tenant index.

 ## Link to an asset